Megan Chapman, co-director

 Libby Cook, Boulder, USA

 Libby is founder and Executive Director of Philanthropiece, a foundation dedicated to catalyzing change at the grassroots in communities around the world.
 Libby is a teacher, a mentor and an innovator, all skills which help her to actively serve on Advisory Boards for the Center for the Advancement of Sustainable Enterprise (CASE) at Colorado State University (chairperson), the University of Colorado School of Law, Silicon Flatiron Centers’ Entrepreneurship Initiatives at the University of Colorado, and Blackstone Entrepreneurs Network.
 Dedicated to community empowerment projects in North and Central America, Libby has led Philanthropiece to be on the cutting edge of community based assistance, focusing on community education, awareness and ownership of projects that are sought and determined by the beneficiaries.
 This dedication to education and financial awareness has been acknowledged many times, as she is the recipient of numerous commendations and awards including the Alumni Award for Distinguished Achievement from the CU School of Law in 2000, the Ernst and Young Entrepreneur of the Year Award in 1998, the YWCA Hall of Fame Award for Entrepreneurship in 1995 and the Esprit Entrepreneur Award in 1992.
-Libby is a member of the board of directors of JEI.
+Libby is a member of JEI's board of directors, serving as the treasurer.

 Kalu Obuba, Abuja, Nigeria